ecfm/CMU-MultimodalSDK/README.md

 # News

---> Alignment of large datasets improved ~40x in speed.
-CMU-MOSEI now aligns in less than 3 hours.
+--> Alignment function on large datasets improved ~40x in speed.
+CMU-MOSEI now aligns in less than 4 hours.
+Previously the full dataset took around 2-3 days to fully align, majority of which was spent on alignment function.

 --> Have a look at the newly released RAVEN model: https://github.com/victorywys/RAVEN - https://arxiv.org/pdf/1811.09362.pdf